VoxDanh/Weather_Forecast_Website/README.md

 # Weather_Forecast_Website
-A weather forecasting website built with HTML, CSS, JavaScript, utilizing Bootstrap and  OpenWeatherMap API.
+This is a weather forecasting website (Toy Project) built with HTML, CSS, JavaScript, and the OpenWeatherMap API.
+The purpose is to learn how to use APIs and JSON, applying knowledge of HTML and CSS.